RyzenMu/Ultimate-React-Course/keywords.md

 .we should update state in render logic.
 .
 Omdb API is used for movies list.
 .
 Omdb is the open version of imdb.
 .
+Do Not use fetch function on the render logic. always..........
+.
+Fetch functions runs infinite number of request if placed in the render logic.
+.
+Fetch function really do not stop.
+.
+This multiple re-rendering happens because the re-rendering takes place when the setMovies is set , when triggered fetches again and again...
+. so do not use set state inside rendering logic.
+. useEffect Hook is used for solving this infinite-re-rendering problem.

+USE EFFECT TO THE RESCUE:
+.useEffect hook is used for writing side effects like data fetching.
+. useEffect code will be rendered after some renders.
+. useEffect code will be executed after initial render.
+. useEffect doesnot return anything
+. useEffect runs the function within it , with a dependency array.

+FIRST LOOK AT EFFECTS:
+.
+Side Effect: a side effect is basically any "interaction between a react component and the world outside the component". we can slso think of a side as "code that actually does something".
+Examples: Data fetching, setting up subscriptions, setting up timers, manually accessing the DOM. etc.
+. we need side effects all the time.
+They make our applications do something.
+Not in render logic.
+. side effects can be made in two places 1.
+Event Handlers 2.
+UseEffect.
+. some times event handlers is not enough for the application needs . useEffect is created by rendering.
+.
+Effects allows us to code that will run at different moments: mount, re-render and un-mount.
+.
+Fetching movie data is clearly a side-effect.

+.
+EV: Executed when the corresonding event happens.

+Eff: Executed after the component mounts (initial render), and after subsequent re-renders (according to dependency array).
+. clean up function inside the use effect cleans up before the component re-render and when unmounts.
+.
+Thinking about synchronization , not lifecycles: Used to keep a component synchronized with some external system (in this example, with the API movive data).
+.
+Eh is used for changes in UI.
+.
+Eff is used for chanhes in external world.
+.
+Event handlers are the preferrref way for causing side effects.
+.
+Do not Overuse useEffect Hook.
+.